Sudhanshu-Bharti/Sudhanshu-Bharti/README.md

 I'm a first year student who is interested in exploring javascript libraries and learning stuffs .

-* 🌍  I'm based in India
+* 🌍  I'm from India
 * ✉  You can contact me at [shubham01legend@gmail.com](mailto:shubham01legend@gmail.com)
 * 🧠  I'm learning Three.js